Meet Our HAES Aligned Team

 Mary Howell

 Mary Howell (she/her).
 I became a personal trainer to try to help others find a joy in movement that I struggled for so long to find myself.
 I never felt like I belonged in regular gyms and had too long suffered the consequences of "no pain, no gain."
-I want exercise and moving to be a celebration of what our bodies can do, both today and in our potential for greater strength and mobility and resilience.
+I want movement and exercise to be a celebration of what our bodies can do, both today and in our potential for greater strength and mobility and resilience.

 NASM-CPT